RFK Jr. Under Fire Following Vaccine Changes And CDC Shakeup

 Yeah, I don't know that we really yet have a full sense of what the impact of the dramatic staff cuts are going to be.

-But I should note that although Kennedy pitched this restructuring, as he called it, as, you know, streamlining and getting rid of redundancy, there have have been many, many scientists and whole units that have been slashed, including units that were set up by statute, doctors for coal miners who monitor black lung and lead prevention experts for children and all of these teams, let alone, you know, teams that weren't intended to be cut, but ended up getting cut because of all of the Elon Musk-led incentives for people to leave their jobs and the early retirement incentives as well.
+But I should note that although Kennedy pitched this restructuring, as he called it, as streamlining and getting rid of redundancy, there have been many, many scientists and whole units that have been slashed, including units that were set up by statute, doctors for coal miners who monitor black lung and lead prevention experts for children and all of these teams, let alone, you know, teams that weren't intended to be cut, but ended up getting cut because of all of the Elon Musk-led incentives for people to leave their jobs and the early retirement incentives as well.

 So, you know, I talked to somebody who works in a food safety lab who said that their staff was cut nearly in half and they were still getting the same number of samples.

+These cuts are going to affect people in real ways.
 I don't know that we've gotten the full strength of what that looks like yet.

 Yeah.

-And Mara, I mean, you mentioned that vaccine availability might end up being a political liability if let's say there's a public health emergency.
+And Maura, I mean, you mentioned that vaccine availability might end up being a political liability if let's say there's a public health emergency.
+Could that be true of staffing changes as well?

 You know, I think that for staffing changes to become a political issue, they'd have to be connected to something that people experience in their daily lives.
+If they feel that

-the fact that the CDC has been hollowed out or HHS has been hollowed out and that is why the response to a public health emergency or a pandemic has been lacking, sure, then that makes sense.
+the fact that the CDC has been hollowed out or HHS has been hollowed out, and that is why the response to a public health emergency or a pandemic has been lacking, sure, then that makes sense.

 But I don't think you've seen the reaction yet against the tremendous staffing cuts that have been made all over the federal government.
+So I would say it takes a big thing to get people's attention.

 And I don't think that staffing cuts at the CDC are the thing that would actually get them to change their minds politically.
+Yeah.

 And Selena, I do want to talk about the position that some states have found themselves in in the middle of all these changes to vaccine policy.

 And specifically, some states out west have banded together to respond to the CDC by creating an alliance.
+Can you explain what's happening and like what the overall goal is for this?

 And yeah, I think it really highlights that the country is split when it comes to what vaccine policy and access should look like.

-And you know, the country's already split when it comes to what abortion access should look like and access to gender affirming care for youth.
+And, you know, the country's already split when it comes to what abortion access should look like and access to gender affirming care for youth.

-The maps, I think, are going to look pretty similar when it comes to vaccine vaccine mandates and vaccine information and availability.
+The maps, I think, are going to look pretty similar when it comes to vaccine mandates and vaccine information and availability.
+And we're starting to see that happen.

 So, you know, you have this West Coast coalition.